Skip to Content

 With 917 miles of shoreline along Superior, there is a lot to do and see along the lake in Michigan.

-If you want to camp along Lake Michigan or Lake Huron in lower Michigan, then check out our Circle Mitten of Michigan Camping Itinerary.
+If you want to camp along Lake Michigan or Lake Huron in lower Michigan, check out our Circle Mitten of Michigan Itinerary and Circle Lake Huron Itinerary.

 DestinationRecommended StayDon’t Miss This